 However, this usually improves in a matter of weeks.

-Many long-term ketogenic dieters claim that they sleep better than before after adapting to the diet.
+Many long-term keto dieters claim that they sleep better than before after adapting to the diet (25).

-Bottom Line: Poor sleep and insomnia is a common symptom during the initial stages of ketosis.
+Poor sleep and insomnia are common symptoms during the initial stages of ketosis.
 This usually improves after a few weeks.

-Several key signs and symptoms can help you identify whether you are in ketosis.
+Several key signs and symptoms can help you identify whether you’re in ketosis.

-Ultimately, if you are following the guidelines of a ketogenic diet and you stay consistent, then you should be in some form of ketosis.
+Ultimately, if you are following the guidelines of a keto diet and staying consistent, you should be in some form of ketosis.

-If you want a more accurate assessment, monitor ketone levels in your blood, urine or breath on a weekly basis.
+If you want a more accurate assessment, monitor ketone levels in your blood, urine, or breath every week.

-That being said, if you are losing weight, enjoying your ketogenic diet and feeling healthier, then there is no need to obsess over your ketone levels.
+That said, if you’re losing weight, enjoying your keto diet, and feeling healthier, there is no need to worry about your ketone levels.